 Suffering from endometriosis?

-We empower individuals to gain control of their endometriosis and pelvic pain through our holistic and integrative approach
+We empower individuals to gain control of their endometriosis and pelvic pain through our holistic and integrative approach.
+Work with one of our endometriosis specialists for lasting results

 Are you experiencing unexplained back, hip, or sacral pain?
 Do you feel gaslit by healthcare professionals because of unexplained symptoms?
 Are you frustrated with the lack of information on endometriosis?
 Are you seeking relief without relying on medications?

 It can be incredibly frustrating to deal with the pain and infertility that can occur due to endometriosis, especially with the lack of information available.
-It is estimated that about 10% of menstruating individuals have endometriosis, but many may be under-diagnosed.
+It is estimated that about 10% of individuals with vaginas have endometriosis, but many may be under-diagnosed.

 Unfortunately our and many other healthcare systems have not prioritized research or education on endometriosis.
 But there is a lot that can be done to help you reduce your symptoms.

 We are a trauma-informed clinic.
-This means provide a judgement-free environment where we listen, provide guidance, and create a safe space for you to understand how to move your body.
+This means provide a judgement-free environment where we listen, provide guidance, and create a safe space for you to understand how to move your body by working with one of our endometriosis specialists.

 of vagina owners in the U.S.